tasmota/decode-config/README.md

 The .bin format can be created by **decode-config** using the backup function (`--backup-file <filename>`) with the additional parameter `--backup-type bin`.

 This format is actually only used to view the configuration data directly in binary form without conversion.
-It is hardly possible to change the binary data, since a checksum is formed over the data and this would have to be calculated and adjusted in the event of a change.
+It is hardly possible to change the binary data, since a checksum is formed over the data and this would have to be calculated and adjusted in case of any change.

 ## Complete program parameter